Contact Dr Rachel Samson P

 Research Focus (Highlights)

-Impact & Vision
+Impact and Vision

-- Environmental & Public Health
+- Environmental and Public Health

-- Innovation & Outreach
+- Innovation and Translation

 Somatic Coliphage Diversity in Drinking Water

-- Profiling coliphage populations across treatment stages.
+-Characterising coliphage populations across treatment stages.

-- Assessing phages as natural indicators for water quality monitoring.
+-Assessing phages as natural indicators for water quality monitoring.

-Core Techniques & Tools
+Core Techniques and Tools

 - Molecular Biology: DNA/RNA extraction (environmental and phage samples); PCR, Sanger sequencing, quantitative RT-PCR for validation.